 If you’ve built a business on the foundation of user acquisition, odds are you’re beginning to understand the importance of a retention-first growth strategy.
 Without solving the customer retention problem, businesses get stuck in an endless cycle of costly acquisition campaigns — all in an attempt to replace the customers they’re losing in a matter of days.
 And the only thing it leads to is faltering ROI and businesses that are vulnerable to uncertainty.

-But by shifting your focus from acquisition to retention, you’ll see just how big of an impact retention marketing strategies can make on your business’ bottom line.
+But by shifting your focus from acquisition to retention, you’ll see just how much of an impact retention marketing strategies can make on your business’ bottom line.

-Understanding how, where, and when potential and current users interact with your brand is essential to optimizing retention at every stage.
-A user journey map is an important reminder that different users discover your brand in different ways, and may have different expectations for your app.
+Understanding how, where, and when potential and current users interact with your brand is essential for optimizing your retention marketing strategy at every stage.
+A user journey map is an important reminder that different users discover your brand in different ways and may have different expectations for your app.

 By understanding what those expectations are, you can better tailor your user experience to meet your users’ needs — and boost retention rates for every key user segment.

 How many customers are leaving?
 When are they leaving?
-Who are your most satisfied customers, and why are they so happy with your app?
+And, who are your most satisfied customers, and why are they so happy with your app?

-Use cohort analysis to find out how many customers churn, when they churn, and what the contributing factors are.
+Use cohort analysis as a retention marketing strategy to find out how many customers churn, when they churn, and what the contributing factors are.

 Cohorts may sound complicated and data science-y, but they’re really not.
 A cohort is simply a group of users who share a common trait — it could be they all downloaded your app on the same day, or they all purchased a certain product, or they all use a key feature.

-By seeing what’s working (and what’s not), you can find out what your most valuable users are doing, and what leads other users to uninstall your app.
-And you can test any new messaging you may be trying out to measure its impact on your conversation and retention rates.
+By seeing what’s working (and what’s not), you can find out what your most valuable users are doing and what leads other users to uninstall your app.
+And you can test any new messaging you may be trying out to measure its impact on your conversion and retention rates.